alsuren/docker-fwd/README.md

 # `vcsh-watch`

 `docker-fwd`'s solution for file syncing is a daemon called `vsch-watch`.
-This uses `vcsh` under the hood, which is a thin wrapper around `git`, so it is git aware out of the box.
+This uses `vcsh` under the hood, which is a thin wrapper around `git`, so it is git-aware out of the box.

 ![Architecture Design](./design.png)